 You'll be added to my email list!

-Step 4: Mix up the elote dip!
+Step 4: Mix up the cold elote dip!

 Stir until all ingredients are combined.
 Taste for seasoning and adjust salt or lime juice if necessary.